Here's Our Rant About ATRenew Inc. (RERE)

 RERE’s Market Performance

-RERE stocks went down by -18.51% for the week, with a monthly jump of 33.76% and a quarterly performance of -47.25%.
-The volatility ratio for the week stands at 17.37% while the volatility levels for the past 30 days are set at 13.19% for ATRenew Inc..
-The simple moving average for the period of the last 20 days is -22.74% for RERE stocks with a simple moving average of -64.05% for the last 200 days.
+RERE stocks went down by -31.95% for the week, with a monthly drop of -12.37% and a quarterly performance of -56.04%.
+The volatility ratio for the week stands at 21.02% while the volatility levels for the past 30 days are set at 13.32% for ATRenew Inc..
+The simple moving average for the period of the last 20 days is -28.22% for RERE stocks with a simple moving average of -66.60% for the last 200 days.

 Analysts’ Opinion of RERE